-A balloon payment is a lump sum that you pay to your lender, generally at the end of your car loan.
+A balloon payment on a car loan is a lump sum of money you pay to your lender, generally at the end of your car loan.
 Its unusual name comes from the fact that a balloon payment can be noticeably large or ‘inflated’ compared to the rest of your loan repayments.
 However, on the positive side, this can allow you to reduce your monthly payments during the course of the loan.

-Generally speaking this option is most commonly offered through dealer finance and from non-bank lenders, and is normally set at a percentage of the total loan.
+Generally speaking car loans with balloon payments are most commonly offered through dealer finance and from non-bank lenders, and the payment is normally set at a percentage of the total loan amount.
 The size of the lump sum – i.e. the percentage of the total loan amount it comprises – may be something you can negotiate with your lender.

 Are there any potential benefits to choosing a car loan with a balloon payment?